radglob/python-matchlightsdk/docs/source/guide.rst

 If you have your authorization tokens stored as enviroment variables, creating a connection to Matchlight is as simple as::

-    from matchlightsdk import Matchlight
+    from matchlight import Matchlight
     ml = Matchlight()

 Otherwise, provide your access and secret tokens as keyword arguments.

 .. code-block:: python

-    from matchlightsdk import Matchlight
+    from matchlight import Matchlight
     ml = Matchlight(access_key='access key',
                     secret_key='secret key')